What is ESOP and how does it work?

 - Acquiring productive assets using cash borrowed from third-party lenders

-Considering that the ESOP contributions are fully tax deductible, a company can fund both the principal and the ownership interest payment on an ESOPs debt service with pre-tax money.
+Considering that the ESOP contributions are fully tax deductible (i.e. you don’t have to pay tax on them), a company can fund both the principal and the ownership interest payment on an ESOPs debt service with pre-tax money.

-Keep in mind that dividends on ESOP stock are tax deductible if they are used to repay ESOP loan principal – the proceeds of which were used to obtain the employer securities regarding the dividends that were paid.
+Keep in mind that dividends on ESOP stock are tax deductible as well if they are used to repay ESOP loan principal – the proceeds of which were used to obtain the employer securities regarding the dividends that were paid.
+In essence, the tax benefits are more than obvious for both the companies and employees.

-Finally, let’s go through some frequently asked questions and common uncertainties people have regarding the ESOP.
+Let’s go through some frequently asked questions and common uncertainties people have regarding the Employee Stock Ownership Plan (ESOP).

 How big should my option pool be?